SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students can explain the various forms and definitions of entrepreneurial marketing.
+Upon completing this course, alumni can explain the various forms and definitions of entrepreneurial marketing.
 They manage to relate entrepreneurial marketing with classic marketing tools, with a particular focus on pricing decisions and price management.
 They can elaborate the reasons it is essential to observe the market to create a business plan or strategy.
-Students also recognize that SME / family-managed business success strongly depends on the cooperation of the various stakeholders (customers, advertising and media agencies, retailers, distribution partners, logistics providers) when positioning themselves in the market.
+Alumni also recognize that SME / family-managed business success strongly depends on the cooperation of the various stakeholders (customers, advertising and media agencies, retailers, distribution partners, logistics providers) when positioning themselves in the market.

 Superior module: